ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2022-12-9-TraceEstimation.md

 $$
 which sums over the diagonal terms of the matrix $A$.
 Plain and simple.

+### Hutchinson's Stochastic Trace Estimation

+By definition we are only interested in the diagonal terms of a matrix when computing the trace of it.
+Quite literally, we're only adding up the diagonal terms.
+But in cases where the matrix is computationally expensive to compute we might want to approximate it.

 We can approximate the exact trace with a stochastic approximation.
 We therefore sample from $Z \in \mathbb{R}^D$, the mean of which is a zero vector and the covariance matrix is a identity matrix, i.e. $\Sigma[Z] = I$.
 More precisely we determine the covariance matrix as